gisligudjons/Major-Studo-Thesis/README.md

 #Outline Draft:

 1. Introduction
-2. Thesis Statement
+2. Thesis Statement or argument
 3. Body
-    a.
-Funeral of a glacier
+    1. Funeral of a glacier and climate change
-    b.
-Actions to combat
+    2. Actions to combate and recent developments
-    c.
-ESG actions
+    3. ESG actions in numbers (comparisons )
-    d. more....
 4. Visualizations
+    1. Reasons and Logic
 5. Conclusion

 I feel like I do not have enough experience with creative thesis writing to better define my outline.
 More research is needed